 Multi-camera video surveillance software for the Mac

-You can download SecuritySpy version 4 and try it out for free for 30 days, during which time all features are available to test, and if you decide not to upgrade, there will be no problem to switch back to your current version.
-The new version doesn't have any demo limitations - not even a demo message on video footage like the previous version did.
+You can download SecuritySpy version 5 and try it out free for 30 days, during which time all features are available to test.
+If you decide not to upgrade, you can simply to switch back to your current version.

-The main improvements are described below (for a quick summary, jump to the Full List of Improvements section).
+The main improvements are as follows (for a quick summary jump to the Full List of Improvements section below):

 Full List of Improvements

 - AI-powered smart motion detection for exceptional detection accuracy and elimination of false triggers (learn more)